The Thick of It: Production

-Background
+Planning

+Armando Iannucci originally conceived of a modern political satire after "arguing the case" for Yes Minister in a documentary made for a 2004 Best British Sitcom poll for BBC Two.
+After re-watching the whole run of the older sitcom, he realised that whilst many of the political issues it discussed were still relevant, political dynamics had changed, with ministers' ability to act being constrained less by resistance from the Civil Service than by pressure from 10 Downing Street to hew closely to a centrally set agenda.
+Iannucci conducted background research by speaking with policy makers and political journalists, and was struck by the extent to which responsibility was being placed in the hands of recently graduated special advisers: "Cabinet ministers were bringing in these junior spads because they thought they were so clever and bright but actually they were just confident.
+They'd never fixed a car or bought a house or really done anything complicated".

-Armando Iannucci originally conceived of a modern political satire after "arguing the case" for Yes Minister in a 2004 Best British Sitcom poll for BBC Two.
-His idea was commissioned by Roly Keating, the controller of BBC Four, who granted Iannucci limited budget, telling him to "turn that into what you can."
+His idea was commissioned by Roly Keating, the controller of BBC Four, who granted Iannucci a limited budget of £100,000, telling him to "turn that into what you can."
+Iannucci subsequently said that the small budget turned out to be a positive, forcing an experimental approach to producing the show.
 Iannucci created the first series of three episodes, which aired in May–June 2005, and a second series, also of three episodes, which followed in October.

 Writing

-The series was written by a team of writers led by Armando Iannucci, who also directed the series, with Jesse Armstrong, Simon Blackwell, Roger Drew, Sean Gray, Ian Martin, Will Smith and Tony Roche.
+The series was written by a team of writers led by Iannucci, who also directed the series, with Jesse Armstrong, Simon Blackwell, Roger Drew, Sean Gray, Ian Martin, Will Smith and Tony Roche.
 Some of the dialogue was improvised rather than scripted (with the cast credited as providing "additional material"), and included some very strong language.
 Peter Capaldi said "Fundamentally 80% of the final cut is the script that we started with.
 The improvisation just makes it feel more real and not written."
-Prior to rehearsals, the scripts were sent to a "swearing consultant" in Lancaster called Ian Martin, who added some of the more colourful language.
+Prior to rehearsals, the scripts were sent to Ian Martin, described as a "swearing consultant", who added some of the more colourful language.

+Filming

 The programme's producer was Adam Tandy, who had produced all of Iannucci's television projects since 2000.
+The first series was filmed in the former Guinness brewery in Park Royal in west London, adjacent to the A40 road.
 The programme was shot with hand-held cameras to give it a sense of vérité or fly-on-the-wall documentary.
 The documentary style was furthered by the absence of any incidental music or laughter track.
+One of the key reference points for the style of direction was the realistic approach of the Dogme 95 film movement in general, and the first Dogme film The Celebration in particular.
+Actors were free to move around the set as they wished during takes, with camera operators following them, and wireless microphones were used to capture dialogue at all times.